 - Teach the basics of paddling before hitting the water.

 So, I arrived ready to paddle.

 I had been messaging David Rack, owner of Door County Kayak Tours, on and off about my visit basically since his initial invitation.
 But, it wasn’t until I was actually on my road trip that my Door County plans came together.
 Looking at the weather that first week of June, Dave decided a tour my first morning in Door County would be best.

 This worked out perfectly for my schedule.
 It left me a full day to explore Door County’s culinary scene.
 You can read all about the places I ate and drank here and about all the other places local foodies told me to eat and drink here.

-Driving from my overnight pit-stop in Green Bay, I passed through scenic Sturgeon Bay on my way up the Wisconsin peninsula to the meeting spot.
-In the parking lot of Mr. G’s Tiki Bar, I was pleasantly greeted by our tour guides, Lexington and Emma.
+Driving from my overnight pit-stop in Green Bay, I passed through scenic Sturgeon Bay on my way up the Door Peninsula to the meeting spot.
+There, I was pleasantly greeted by our tour guides, Lexington and Emma.
 Both are college students working what has to be one of the best summer jobs in the Midwest.
 I boarded the bus, signed a waiver, applied some sunscreen, and was anxious to get on the water.

 A kayak for two, please.